lalitkapoor/ghib/README.md

 Issue Number: `#6` Issue Title: `auto detect owner and repository`

-The following branch is created: `6-auto-detect-owner-and-repository` by executing `ghib 6` in my repository
+The following branch is created: `6-auto-detect-owner-and-repository` by executing `ghib 6` in my project directory

 ### Installation